 Your scales are accurately reading what you weigh, but is it your true weight?

-For women, there are certain days of the month when your weight will be emporarily inflated due to increased water retention.
+For women, especially around our periods, our weight will be temporarily inflated due to increased water retention.
 Probably a good idea to avoid the scales during this time.

 When is the best time to weigh yourself?